tejaswidevi/Tableau-projects/README.md

 * Understood how to use dashboard actions and create interactive dashboards.

 * Learnt creating a dashboard which updates daily via google sheets.

+# References
+  Udacity Tableau Course.
+ Tableau Tutorials.
+A lot of googling to figure out how to do stuff.